The best credit monitoring services make it simple and easy to monitor your credit rating, to protect yourself against fraud.

 Below we list what we think are the best credit monitoring services currently available.

 You may also like to check out our roundup of the best identity theft protection.

-IdentityForce remains a market leader for credit monitoring, with its two main services: UltraSecure and UltraSecure+Credit.
+IdentityForce remains a market leader for credit monitoring and other associated ID theft prevention tools, with its two main services: UltraSecure and UltraSecure+Credit.

-This company states that they monitor a wide range of information, including social media, court records, and even on the less accessible dark web.
+This company states that they monitor a wide range of information beyond your financial information, including social media, court records, and even on the less accessible dark web.
 Wherever exists a potential for fraud on your credit card, any investment accounts, your bank accounts, and even on your address, medical ID, and social security number, users get an alert right away.